Gy-Hu/HWMCC24-benchmark/aig_conversion.md

-# conversion to AIGER 1.8
+# conversion to AIGER 1.8 and 1.0